-- 4. An advertisement calling for public submissions to the Tribunal's inquiry appeared in The West Australian newspaper on 4 March 2017, with a closing date of 24 March 2017. - 5.
-On 17 January 2017, the Tribunal emailed local governments and regional local governments to invite submissions.
-The Western Australian Local Government Association (WALGA) and the Western Australian division of the Local Government Managers Australia (LGMA) were also invited to make submissions to the inquiry. - 6.
-Local governments were provided with a template submission form to ensure the Tribunal was able to capture data on a broad range of issues including: - major growth and development; - significant social and economic issues; - significant demand to service and support non-resident needs; - high impact environmental management issues and responsibilities; - greater diversity of services delivered than normally provided by similar sized local governments; - recruitment issues; - remuneration issues; and - other distinguishing features. - 7.
-A total of ten submissions were received from local governments.
-No submissions were received from members of the public. - 8.
-Aside from those local governments who requested an increase or maintenance in classification, matters raised in the submissions included: - amendments to the housing allowance for CEOs; and - increases to the rates payable to elected members. - 9.
+- 4. On 25 January 2018, the Tribunal emailed local governments and regional local governments to invite submissions.
+The Western Australian Local Government Association (WALGA) and the Western Australian division of the Local Government Professionals WA (LGPWA) were also invited to make submissions to the inquiry. - 5.
+Local governments were provided with a template submission form to ensure the Tribunal was able to capture data on a broad range of issues including: - major growth and development; - significant social and economic issues; - significant demand to service and support non-resident needs; - high impact environmental management issues and responsibilities; - greater diversity of services delivered than normally provided by similar sized local governments; - recruitment issues; - remuneration issues; and - other distinguishing features. - 6.
+A total of six submissions were received from local governments, with the LGPWA and a member of the public also making a submission. - 7.
+Aside from those local governments that requested an increase or maintenance in classification, matters raised in the submissions included: - amendments to the housing allowance for CEOs; - limiting the ICT allowance; and - increases to the rates payable to elected members and CEOs generally. - 8.
 The Tribunal considered all feedback received during the course of the inquiry.